TheOdinProject/curriculum/nodeJS/express_and_mongoose/express_101.md

 3. For a little more detail on the nature of middleware read the official documentation [here](http://expressjs.com/en/guide/using-middleware.html).
 </div>

-### Knowledge Checks
+### Knowledge Check
 This section contains questions for you to check your understanding of this lesson.
-If you’re having trouble answering the questions below on your own, review the material above to find the answer.
+If you're having trouble answering the questions below on your own, review the material above to find the answer.

 - <a class='knowledge-check-link' href='#middleware'>What is middleware?</a>
 - <a class='knowledge-check-link' href='#req'>What is the `req` object?</a>